msGenDev/pys3file/README.md

 ## File transfer

 This is a simple Python based file transfer utility to get and put files to Amazon S3.
-It uses the boto python library for AWS S3.
-It requires Python 2.7 for purposes of using argparse command line parsing.
+It uses the boto python library for AWS S3, and requires Python 2.7 for purposes of using _argparse_ command line parsing.

 I installed boto like this on the Mac:

     sudo easy_install pip
     sudo pip install boto

-The utility assumes your S3 credentials are stored in $HOME/.boto in the format
+The utility assumes your AWS IAM credentials are stored in $HOME/.boto in the format

     [Credentials]
     aws_access_key_id = key